Biggest ball of twine: Largest ball of sisal twine built by a single person

 Darwin, Minnesota, is the home of a ball of baler twine rolled by Francis A. Johnson.
 It is 12 ft in diameter and weighs 17,400 lb.
 Johnson began rolling the twine in March 1950, and wrapped it for four hours daily for 29 years.
-It is currently housed in an enclosed gazebo across from the town park on Main Street at to prevent the public from touching it.
+It is currently housed in a makeshift pagoda across from the town park on Main Street at to prevent the public from touching it.
 The town celebrates "Twine Ball Day" on the second Saturday in August every year.
 An adjacent volunteer-run, free to visit museum and gift shop has information on the history of the ball, as well as a variety of souvenirs for sale.
 It was the long-standing holder of the "biggest ball of twine" title in the Guinness Book of World Records, holding the title from its completion in 1979 until 1994, and was referenced by "Weird Al" Yankovic in his 1989 song "The Biggest Ball of Twine in Minnesota."